 Tired of looking at your old kitchen cabinets but rather not completely replace them?
 Consider refacing.
 When you reface kitchen cabinets, you replace the exterior, but the cabinets remain intact.
-The result is cabinets that look like brand new.
+The result is cabinets that look brand new.

 Refacing your kitchen cabinets involves covering the exterior with a thin veneer of plastic laminate or real wood.
 During the procedure, it's also common to add to the new look by replacing hinges, pulls and knobs.
 Compared to the cost of kitchen cabinets installed, refacing can be an economical solution.